 Documentary screening with Movies that Matter: Hissein Habré, A Chadian Tragedy

-Clément Abaïfouta will attend the film screening; after the film he will be interviewed by Dr. Han van Dijk, African Studies Centre Leiden.
+Activist Clément Abaïfouta and director Mahamat-Saleh Haroun will attend the film screening; after the film they will be interviewed by Prof. Han van Dijk, African Studies Centre Leiden.

 This film is part of the Movies that Matter Festival 2017, that will take place from 24 March until 1st April in The Hague.

 Price: € 10,- (students € 8,-).
 Tickets can be bought at Filmhuis Den Haag as of 9 March.

 - Practical information